zkamvar/user2021/prose.md

 This brings me back to the cowpaths.
-Over the last few years, we have begun finding them from all across the lesson infrastructure popping up in separate places that appear through issues and pull requests from contributors and maintainers alike.
-These have appeared as people trying to modify some of the "do not touch areas" (either styles or the generated markdown for RMarkdown lessons) or avoiding installing our software stack, forking the lesson, and switching the default branch to preview their changes all from GitHub.
+Over the last few years, we have begun finding them from all across the lesson infrastructure popping up in separate places that appear through issues, pull requests and general frustration from contributors and maintainers alike.
+The thing about cowpaths, though, is that they are not only challenges, but also opportunities, which we like to call "chopportunities."

-So, now that we have our field full of cowpaths, we need to figure out which ones need to be paved over as we grow as an organisation and encounter more and more chopportunities.

 ## Chopportunities

 > timing 2021-06-09: 01:15.30
 > timing 2021-06-09: 01:18.37

-By chopportunities, I am referring to a challenge that is also an opportunity.
 The growth that we've experienced in the past few years is a chopportunity.
 We have seen not only a growth in the number of community members, but also, with the carpentries incubator for community contributed lessons, we have seen